 At a ceremony held in Emancipation Hall of the United States Capitol Visitor Center on Wednesday, December 09, 2015, President Barack Obama and leaders of Congress commemorated the 150th Anniversary of the 13th Amendment to the US Constitution.
 House Speaker Paul Ryan in his remarks stated that the Constitution is Supreme Law of the Land.
 The 13th Amendment is just 43 words long.
 I want to examine if those 43 words govern, rule, and operate the lives of all inhabitants of this Land.

-The amended Social Security Act unconstitutionally gives power to Social Security Administration to withhold property (wages, earnings, monthly retirement income benefits) of alien workers who are not convicted by US Court of Law.
-In my analysis, Social Security Act of 1935 amended in 1996 does not uphold Constitution as the Supreme Law of this Land.
+The amended Social Security Act gives power to the Social Security Administration to withhold property (wages, earnings, monthly retirement income benefits) of noncitizen workers who are not convicted by any US Court of Law.
+In my analysis, the Social Security Act of 1935 amended in 1996 does not uphold the US Constitution as the Supreme Law of the Land.

 President Clinton guilty of Contempt of Law.

 December 9, 2015|Speaker Ryan’s Press Office

 WASHINGTON – Earlier today, at a ceremony in Emancipation Hall of the United States Capitol Visitor Center, President Obama and leaders of Congress commemorated the 150th anniversary of the 13th amendment to the Constitution.
 Following are House Speaker Paul Ryan’s (R-WI) remarks at the ceremony, as prepared for delivery: